Nature Through My Camera Lens

 Missing Little Gracie Mae:

-I am still so sad about little Gracie.
-But I am feeling a bit better having my plants to enjoy outside and Ivy to love inside.
+I am still so terribly sad about losing little Gracie.
+But at least I have my plants to enjoy outside and Ivy to love inside.
+I will mourn that sweet kitten forever.

-For Gracie, may you rest in peace, and know that I love you.
-I am nowhere near the laughing part, and might never be.
+For Gracie, may you rest in peace, and may you know that I love you.

-I hold you in my heart, though I can no longer hold you in my arms.
-The memories are still bittersweet because sorrow surrounds them.
+I hold you in my heart since I can no longer hold you in my arms.
+The memories remain bittersweet because sorrow still surrounds them.

 I’m so glad I had you in my life, even though our time together was short.